 Attendance during lab time is STRONGLY recommended.
-Lab will be used to review or present software tools, to discuss and investigate Java implementation details that time may not permit to be fully explored during the scheduled lecture period, for design and implementation drills, for occasional short lab (programming) exercises, to assist with design and debugging problems that arise in longer lab / project exercises, and to check/examine/grade the exercises and homework.
+The lab exercises are designed help reinforce the understanding of the topics in the course and gaining hands-on experiences in computer networking.
+These abs will also be used to review or present software tools, to discuss and investigate programming implementation and/or lab exercise details that time may not permit to be fully explored during the scheduled lecture period, for design and implementation drills, for occasional short lab (programming) exercises, to assist with design and debugging problems that arise in longer lab / project exercises, and to check/examine/grade the exercises and homework.